about gold butte

 Gold Butte National Monument

-Gold Butte is much more than remnants of early mining.
-It is 330,000 acres of rugged mountains, Joshua tree and Mojave yucca forests, outcroppings of sandstone, and braided washes that turn into slot canyons.
-The highest peak in the Virgin Mountain Range boasts stands of towering ponderosa pine and white fir, while the lower mountain levels such as Billy Goat Peak are “pygmy forests” of pinion and juniper.
-Maps point to places such as “Hells Kitchen”, “Rattlesnake Peak” and “Paradise Valley” that intrigue the imagination and call to adventurers.
+Gold Butte is more than just a relic of mining history; it encompasses a diverse landscape of rugged mountains, Joshua tree and Mojave yucca forests, striking sandstone outcroppings, and braided washes that transform into dramatic slot canyons.
+The Virgin Mountain Range’s highest peak features towering ponderosa pines and white firs, while lower elevations, like Billy Goat Peak, are home to “pygmy forests” of pinion and juniper.
+Intriguing names like “Hells Kitchen,” “Rattlesnake Peak,” and “Paradise Valley” evoke a sense of adventure and exploration.

 Flora and Fauna

-Soon the pioneers began to discover the west and used the area for cattle ranching and mining.
-In the depression era, the Civilian Conservation Corps worked on ranching improvements and flooding projects.
-Many areas, such as Whitney Pockets, have been used by Native Americans and pioneers.
-Today it is filled with campers, RVer’s, and ATVers seeking recreation.
+With the westward expansion, pioneers began using the land for cattle ranching and mining.
+During the Great Depression, the Civilian Conservation Corps made improvements to ranching infrastructure and flood control.
+Locations like Whitney Pockets, used by both Native Americans and pioneers, now attract campers, RVers, and off-road enthusiasts seeking recreation.

 Enjoy Responsibly